Boulangerie/starflow/README.md

 ### Usage

-The `grunt-teads-dev` task is a multitask that can be run in a tasks sequence or in the terminal.
+The `grunt-dev-workflow` task is a multitask that can be run in a tasks sequence or in the terminal.
 If you are using JIRA platform, it is **mandatory** to provide the JIRA issue/card as a parameter when you run the task in the terminal.
 Passing in the card can be achieved by appending ` --card=JIRA_CARD` to the `grunt TASK` command.

 #### Examples
 Suppose we have the following `Gruntfile.js` file:

 ```
 module.exports = function (grunt) {
-  grunt.loadNpmTasks('grunt-teads-dev');
+  grunt.loadNpmTasks('grunt-dev-workflow');
   var initConfig = {
     pkg: grunt.file.readJSON('package.json'),